0xMichaelRan/meta-agent/README.md

          }'
 ```

 Verify a new file appears.

-Now test deletion:
+Then Curl test deletion:

 ```
 curl -X POST http://127.0.0.1:3459/sync \